levox00/Vidyload/README.md

 # Vidyload
 Download any video from the world wide web.
-Including hls, dash and cmaf streaming protocols
+Including hls, dash and cmaf streaming protocols.

+- Perfect for every after effects/davinci resolve/capcut... editors for downloading video material from various streaming website. (yes aniwatch/9anime/anikai/yt...)

 > ⚠️ **Disclaimer:** This is an unofficial modification for learning purposes.
 This project is not affiliated with, endorsed by, or sponsored by the official Video Download Helper team.
 Use at your own risk.
 - **Support the official developers by purchasing premium** [here](https://v10.downloadhelper.net/premium)